List of Crayon Shin-chan films

 This list of Crayon Shin-chan films features feature-length films based on the manga and anime series Crayon Shin-chan.
 Since 1993, all of these films to date have been released by Toho.
 Toho currently holds worldwide distribution and licensing rights for all of the films in the series.
 As of 2025, there are 33 feature films.

 New Dimension!
 Crayon Shin-chan the Movie: Battle of Supernatural Powers ~Flying Sushi~ is the highest-grossing film of series.

+A live-action film titled Ballad: Song of a Nameless Love, based on Crayon Shin-chan's animated film Crayon Shin-chan: Fierceness That Invites Storm!
+The Battle of the Warring States, was released in 2009, with the live action film's Kawakami family being the equivalent of the anime's Nohara family.